justlark/notwithout.help/docs/security-whitepaper.md

 This document is an informal overview of how [Not Without Help](https://notwithout.help) mitigates security risks.

+⚠️ This document is in an early draft stage. ⚠️

 ## Disclaimer

 **This system has not been audited for security.** If your safety or freedom